gdsbook/book/notebooks/03_spatial_data_processing_new.md

 sd_tracts.plot()
 ```

 There are several approaches to do this, we will use `rioxarray` which allows you clip parts of the surface *within* a given set of geometries.
 Let's start with a single polygon.
 For the illustration, we will use the largest one, located on the eastern side of the region.

-Find the ID of the polygon:
+We can find the ID of the polygon with:

 ```{code-cell} ipython3
 largest_tract_id = sd_tracts.query(f"area_sqm == {sd_tracts['area_sqm'].max()}").index[0]
 largest_tract_id
 ```

-And we can pull out the polygon itself:
+And then pull out the polygon itself for the illustration:

 ```{code-cell} ipython3
 largest_tract = sd_tracts.loc[largest_tract_id, "geometry"]
 ```

-We can then clip the section of the surface that is within the polygon:
+Clipping the section of the surface that is within the polygon in the DEM can be achieved with the `rioxarray` extension to clip surfaces based on geometries:

 ```{code-cell} ipython3
 dem_clip = dem.rio.clip([largest_tract.__geo_interface__],